 We have been through the adoption process four times.
 No two times have been exactly alike.
 Two of our adoptions were completely private, and two times the child was in the foster care system.
 I answer lots of questions about adoption and foster care.
-By far, the most common questions I am asked are about how to adopt without an agency or foster care.
+By far, the most common questions I am asked are about how to do an adoption without an agency or foster care.

 *This post contains affiliate links.